Home > Analyses > Technology > Applied Materials, Inc.

 Opportunities

-- Advancements in display technologies
+- expansion in emerging display technologies

 Threats

-- Global supply chain disruptions
+- global supply chain disruptions affecting production

-Stock Analysis
+Stock Price Action Analysis

 Trend Analysis